 Finding some random website full of interesting information or fun links is HYPE.
 It feels that you explore an unknown world!
-Even better when you consoom its contents and it sends you to more sites!

 An organic network.
 No algorithms redirecting you, but real people (wow, innovating!)